xforever1313/X13JenkinsLib/Readme.md

 What does X13 mean?
 --------

-Yes, its the first and last two characters of my username xforever1313.
+Its the first character and last two characters of my username xforever1313.
+I couldn't think of anything more creative, okay?

 License
 --------